Structural Text Segmentation of Legal Documents: Related Work

 \subsection{Topic Analysis}

-Detection and analysis of topical change is grounded in topic modeling approaches.
-Earlier work such as LDA~\cite{DBLP:journals/jmlr/BleiNJ03}, treat documents as bag-of-words, where each document is assigned to a topic distribution.
-Subsequent work has adopted a more sophisticated representation than bag-of-words and generally model Markovian topic or state transitions to capture dependencies between words in a document~\cite{DBLP:conf/nips/GriffithsSBT04,DBLP:conf/icml/Wallach06}.
+Detection and analysis of topical change are grounded in topic modeling approaches.
+Earlier work such as LDA~\cite{DBLP:journals/jmlr/BleiNJ03} treat documents as bag-of-words, where each document is assigned to a topic distribution, and each topic is a distribution over all words.
+More recent work has adopted a more sophisticated representation than bag-of-words and generally models Markovian topic or state transitions to capture dependencies between words in a document~\cite{DBLP:conf/nips/GriffithsSBT04,DBLP:conf/icml/Wallach06}.
 With the rise of distributed word representation, the focus has shifted to the combination of LDA and word embeddings~\cite{DBLP:journals/corr/abs-1907-04907,DBLP:journals/corr/Moody16}.
+Since we are interested in a primary segmentation without necessarily predicting topics, we put a stronger focus on the related work of segmentation methods, as discussed in the following section.